tokengamedev/godot-android-plugin-template/template/README.md

 #### Step 2: Editing project and sub-project name

-> ⚓Note: You can do this step in a text editor or opening the directory in Android studio.
+> [!NOTE]  You can do this step in a text editor or opening the directory in Android studio.

-> ⚠️Warning: The project may not display properly in android studio unless the sub-project names are defined properly
+> [!WARNING]  The project may not display properly in android studio unless the sub-project names are defined properly

 **Project Name:**